ykocar/playwright-QA-Wolf/README.md

 ---

-## 🤖 CI/CD (GitHub Actions)
+## CI/CD (GitHub Actions)

-A GitHub Actions workflow is expected at `.github/workflows/playwright.yml`.
+- This project uses an optimized GitHub Actions workflow located at .github/workflows/playwright.yml.

-- Tests run automatically on every `push` or `pull_request` to the `main` branch.
-- Configure repository secrets: `HN_USERNAME` and `HN_PASSWORD`.
-- The workflow uploads reports and failure traces as artifacts for debugging.
+### CTRF Reporting

+- Instead of raw logs, we use CTRF (Common Test Report Format) to provide a professional test dashboard directly on the GitHub Summary page.

+- Standardization: CTRF provides a universal JSON schema that works across different frameworks.

+- Visibility: It injects a visual results table (Pass/Fail/Duration) into GitHub without requiring you to download .zip artifacts.

+- Reliability: Combined with retries, it ensures a stable and transparent CI/CD pipeline.

 ---

-## 🧩 Troubleshooting
+## Troubleshooting

 ### Not logged in during newLinks test